-If you celebrated your loved ones in February, it's time to celebrate your other loved ones in March -- your customers.
+If you celebrate your loved ones in February, now it's time to celebrate your other loved ones -- your customers.

 The Benefits of Customer Love